 The energy used for the production of wood for construction purposes is very low – only half of the energy is required for cement and 20% for brick.
 We also use our raw materials from wood carefully.
 The small residue resulting from production are used in the production of thermal energy.

 Homes that last from one generation to another

 Carefully built and maintained log houses last a long time.
 The same house can be passed from father to son and grandson – and for several generations to come.
 Log houses, which have served their inhabitants for hundreds of years, are still standing in Finland today.

 The builder of a modern log house can be satisfied that they are creating something permanent.
 When the modification possibilities of the premises are already considered during the design phase, a longer life cycle of the house is achieved when life situations change.
 When we build based on the idea of a long life cycle, we also do not waste resources during construction.

 Small carbon footprint

-The carbon footprint of a tree is small because growing a tree results in the trees’ capture of carbon dioxide.
+The carbon footprint of a log is small because growing a tree results in the trees’ capture of carbon dioxide.
 It only takes the timber about three months to be transformed from wood growing in the forest to lamellar and lumber.
 The wood in a log house also acts as a carbon sink.

 Log houses have a small carbon footprint during their lifecycle compared to wooden houses.
 As a company, environmental values are very important to us and we constantly renew our production in order to create a more energy-efficient and wood-saving methodology.